 In 2010 the day was wet and one of the ferries was cancelled the night before, but this didn't deter over 16,000 riders from taking part.
 The team was sodden over the festival long weekend at Alexandra Gardens but warmly welcomed riders home.

-In it's 20th year, Bupa Around the Bay hit a new participation record with 17,000 riders taking their place in cycling history.
+In it's 23rd year, Around the Bay hit a new participation record with 17,000 riders taking their place in cycling history.